-Peter has been an Aiderbichler since 2 July 2021
+Peter has been part of our family since the 2nd of July 2021

 He has settled in well and lives at Köllersberger Hof, one of the outlying farms in Henndorf.
 The horses living there are looked after by one of the dearest horse mamas in the world: Edith.
 She knows all the charges inside out and Peter immediately found a place in her heart.

 "Here I don't pull carriages anymore.
 I'm 14 years old and unfortunately I got a hoof injury.
 Here I can just be a horse and have lots of exercise on the huge pastures.
 The hoof injury is getting better and Edith always keeps an eye on me!".

 Peter is to be integrated into a Noriker group at Köllersperger Hof.
 As a "newcomer" he is elegantly reserved.

 "We horses also have a hierarchy.
 I am the newcomer and don't want to upset my group.
 Safety first.
 When I drove a wedding couple in a carriage, I also knew: don't go too fast around the bend - always be careful!".